brayden-marshall/dotfiles/README.md

 ## Random Notes

-- If tmux is bugging out and saying 'tmux-256color' : unknown terminal, install the `ncurses-terminal` package
+- If tmux is bugging out and saying 'tmux-256color' : unknown terminal, install the `ncurses-terminal` (on ubuntu) package
 - To get neovim to recognize the .vimrc, type :nvim-from-vim in a neovim instance and follow the instructions (shouldn't be necessary anymore)